-Engaging Your Community Now to Prevent Illegal Celebratory Gunfire on NYE
+Engage Your Community to Prevent Celebratory Gunfire

 Steps to Curtail Celebratory Gunfire

 We have found that when law enforcement agencies proactively take steps to curtail illegal celebratory gunfire and educate the community, there has been success in reducing incidents.
-ShotSpotter experts offer these five proven tips for law enforcement officials to help reduce celebratory gunfire this New Year’s Eve:
+SoundThinking experts offer these five proven tips for law enforcement officials to help reduce celebratory gunfire this New Year’s Eve:

 1. Start Planning Ahead – Do research in advance to identify hot spot areas and address where celebratory gunfire was detected last year.